At-home intolerance testing for food & environmental triggers.

 One tiny test.
 A huge sigh of relief.

-Q. How much does dog allergy testing cost?
+Q. How much does a dog allergy test cost in the UK?

 Allergy testing for dogs can vary widely in price.
 Vet-administered allergy tests (like blood tests) can cost hundreds of pounds, depending on the type of test and consultation fees.
 These tests usually involve a vet visit and may include injections or blood draws.

-As a more affordable option, many pet owners start with an at-home intolerance test, which identifies sensitivities to common foods and environmental factors.
-Our 5-star rated intolerance test costs just £39.99, and includes testing for 300+ items plus bonus vitamin and mineral analysis.
+As a more affordable first step, many pet owners start with an at-home intolerance test, which helps identify potential sensitivities to common foods and environmental factors.
+Our 5-star rated intolerance test costs just £39.99, and includes testing for 400 items plus bonus vitamin and mineral analysis.

 Q. Is this a pet allergy test?

 No - this is an intolerance test which uses bioresonance technology to analyse a small hair sample.
-We test for over 300 food and environmental items, plus vitamin and mineral imbalances, to help identify what might be contributing to your dog’s symptoms.
-While it’s not a replacement for allergy blood testing, intolerance testing can be a helpful first step - especially for dogs with chronic itching, gut issues, or skin flare-ups.
+We test for 400 food and environmental items, plus vitamin and mineral imbalances, to help highlight potential food and environmental triggers that may be contributing to your dog’s symptoms.
+While it’s not a replacement for dog allergy blood testing, intolerance testing can be a helpful first step - especially for dogs with chronic itching, gut issues, or skin flare-ups.
+This is not a medical diagnosis, but a practical tool to help guide diet and environmental changes.

 Q. Why would I choose an intolerance test over an allergy test?